aditya280505/Credit-Risk-Intelligence-Platform/README.md

 * Precision-Recall AUC
 * Classification threshold analysis

-should be considered.

 ---

-## 🔍 Explainable AI with SHAP
+# 🔍 Explainable AI with SHAP

 **SHAP (SHapley Additive exPlanations)** is used to interpret machine learning predictions.

 SHAP helps answer:

-* Which features influence model predictions?
+* Which features influence predictions?
 * Which variables contribute to higher predicted risk?
 * Which variables contribute to lower predicted risk?
 * Which features are globally most important?
 * Why did the model make a specific prediction?

-This improves the interpretability of the machine learning workflow and makes the model easier to analyze.
+This improves model transparency and makes the machine learning workflow easier to understand.

 ---

-## 📊 SHAP Visualizations
+# 📊 SHAP Visualizations

-### SHAP Feature Importance
+## SHAP Feature Importance

 Shows the features that have the greatest overall influence on model predictions.

-### SHAP Summary Plot
+## SHAP Summary Plot

 Provides a global view of feature importance and the direction and magnitude of feature impact.

-### SHAP Waterfall Plot
+## SHAP Waterfall Plot

 Explains how individual features contribute to a specific prediction by showing how each feature pushes the prediction higher or lower.

 ---

-## 🖥️ Streamlit Dashboard
+# 🖥️ Streamlit Dashboard

 The project is deployed as a multi-page Streamlit application.